-Have you ever conducted part-to-whole key categories comparisons in your data?
+Have you ever conducted part-to-whole key category comparisons in your data?
 You will agree that it is not a walk in the park.

 It only gets more complicated if you are dealing with bulky data.
 Such a situation becomes a never-ending battle as you gather essential insights from your data.

 For this reason, you need a visualization that can help you show parts of multiple totals.
-You need a chart that can help you make comparisons of two data sets in one space.
+You need a Stacked Column Chart With two sets of data.
+Because this chart can help you make comparisons of two data sets in one space.

 This graph is essential because it will help you reveal part-to-whole insights in your data story.